nicksheffield/formable/README.md

 #### `merged`

 This is an object of the `changes` object merged over top of the `data` passed to `useFormable`.
 This is considered a representation of the whole form data.
+You'll need this.

 #### `changes`

 An object containing user edits.
+You don't actually need to see this ever, but it's there if you want to debug or something.
+Feel free to omit it from the `[]` destructure.

 #### `reset()`

 This function will reset `changes` back to an empty object, thus wiping user changes.
+You may not need this, feel free to omit it from the `[]` destructure.

 ### Todo